Topics:

 Twelve Mile Creek Lake

 The dock is in at the main boat ramp.
-Bluegill - Slow: Try jigs tipped with live bait along creek channels in the flooded timber to catch all sizes of bluegill.
+Bluegill - Slow: Catch all sizes of bluegill with jigs tipped with live bait along rocky shoreline areas.
 Channel Catfish - Slow: Catch all sizes of catfish with cut bait along creek channels in the flooded timber.

 Back to top